riot/riot.github.io/documentation.md

 </my-pure-component>
 ```

+#### Getting props in pure components
+Pure components do not receive an object with props on every update, you should get them yourself.
+You can use a [getProps](https://www.npmjs.com/package/riot-pure-props) helper for this.

 <aside class="note note--warning">:warning: Pure components cannot contain HTML or CSS.
 They can only have a pure function call as a default export statement.</aside>